This document describes the various aspects of publishing your fonts through MyFonts.

 So you want to create a font.
 Part 1

 There are now several programs and apps that allow you to quickly turn drawings and sketches into fonts, or construct an alphabet from simple shapes like circles and squares, and generate a font.
 The results are not professional fonts.
-They can work fine for your own or your friends’ use, but to prepare a font for retail and for use by third parties, more finetuning is needed.
-The font file has to be cleaned up, optimized and completed in a font editor such as FontLab Studio, Fontographer, Glyphs, FontCreator or FontMaster.
-For the more advanced, RoboFont and the online editor FontForge may be useful tools.
+They can work fine for your own or your friends’ use, but to prepare a font for retail and for use by third parties, more fine-tuning is needed.
+The font file has to be cleaned up, optimized and completed in a font editor such as FontLab Studio, Fontographer, Glyphs, FontCreator, RoboFont, FontForge, or FontMaster.

 Font design programs will enable you to clean up and optimize paths, remove overlaps, automate repeating tasks, make alphabets more consistent, and control the output and metadata such as copyright notices.

 MyFonts has an international customer base.
-So all fonts — except picture fonts and the like — need to have complete glyph sets (= character sets) including accented letters, along with other characters such as curly quotes and the euro sign, and of course complete punctuation.
+So most fonts — except picture fonts and highly decorative faces — need to have complete character sets including accented letters, along with other characters such as curly quotes, international currency symbols and complete punctuation.

 As you probably know, kerning is the correction of letterspacing for specific kerning pairs, from “Av” to “Tü”.
 Don’t forget that many MyFonts users will be using your fonts for other languages.
 So make sure that you include kerning pairs that might not necessarily occur in English, such as “Aufhalten (ja, auf) Wolf?
 Torf Tell”.